Qiskit-Partners/qiskit-runtime/README.md

 You need to have the last version of [Qiskit](https://qiskit.org) and of [Qiskit IBM Quantum providers](https://github.com/Qiskit/qiskit-ibmq-provider) installed, in that case you can download this repository and use Jupyter Notebook/Lab to explore the tutorial and learn how Qiskit Runtime works.

 '''bash
-pip install Qiskit
+pip install qiskit -U

 git clone https://github.com/Qiskit-Partners/qiskit-runtime.git

 cd qiskit-runtime/tutorials
-jupyter lab .
+jupyter notebook .
 '''

 ## Executing a runtime program